London Banking Tour

-- Your Curriculum Vitae should be aesthetically presentable.
-Style your CV and keep in mind that the bankers have to read many CVs, so something that stands out may score you points.
-Take two pages A4 as your maximum.
+- Your CV should be aesthetically presentable.
+Style your CV take two pages A4 as your maximum.

 - A cover letter is not a personal essay; it should mention what generated your interest in investment banking.
 Use power words to sell yourself, but do not go off track.
 Explain why you choose to work in the investment banking industry and why you are a particularly good fit.
 Take one page A4 as your maximum.